gitpeut/SDS021/Readme.md

 # SDS021

-Arduino library for dust Sensor SDS011 (Nova Fitness Co.,Ltd)
+Arduino library for dust Sensor SDS011 and SDS021 (Nova Fitness Co.,Ltd)
-This library uses SoftSerial to connect to the SDS011.
+This library uses SoftSerial to connect to the SDS021.

 This library is based on the SDS011 library by ricki-z
 <a href="https://github.com/ricki-z/SDS011">https://github.com/ricki-z/SDS011</a>